pratyush1806/pratyush1806.github.io/_posts/2015-08-17-mysql-master-master-replication.md

 ```

 ### Server B Configuration (IP Address 172.17.0.3)
-1.Open the MySQL configuration file, usually located at /etc/my.cnf or /etc/mysql/my.cnf, and add or modify the following settings:
+Step 1: Open the MySQL configuration file, usually located at /etc/my.cnf or /etc/mysql/my.cnf, and add or modify the following settings:

 ```
 [mysqld]